Doug Flex: Promoting boxing and wrestling

 In early 1992, Yasinsky and Bronsky began promoting amateur boxing from their Lehighton gymnasium called The Racquet and Fitness Factory.
-On April 9, 1992, their first card featured the Twin Mountain Boxing Club of Bowmanstown as well as similar clubs from Lebanon, Shenandoah, Scranton, Bethlehem, Allentown and Reading, Pennsylvania for 9-12 bouts.
+On April 9, 1992, their first card featured the Twin Mountain Boxing Club of Bowmanstown as well as similar clubs from Lebanon, Shenandoah, Scranton, Bethlehem, Allentown, and Reading, Pennsylvania for 9-12 bouts.
 It was the first boxing matches held in the area since October 1984.

 On March 22, Yasinsky and Bronsky held a wrestling show at The Racquet and Fitness Factory to raise money for the Carbon County Association of Retarded Citizens.
 Yasinsky faced Satanic Warrior while Brick Bronsky wrestled Morgus the Maniac.
 The card also featured wrestlers from the Wrestling Independent Network and independent wrestlers including The Cheetah Kid, J.T.
-Smith and Cream Team (Dino Casanova & Rip Sawyer).
+Smith and Cream Team (Dino Casanova and Rip Sawyer).

 That summer, he and Bronsky became involved in a local zoning controversy involving their gym.
 On August 17, local building inspector Peter Kropf sent a certified letter to Keith Boyer and the four people leasing the building that the building had numerous violations and that Boyers had 45 days to bring it into compliance with state and local codes or face daily fines of up to $1,000.
 Kropf also claimed that Boyer never secured a necessary permit when he opened a gym in the former silk mill in 1983.
 The three-story brick building housed a furniture-stripping business as well as the gym.
 Town officials raised concerns that the building may be unsafe, such as the absence of proper fire exits, to accommodate the hundreds of people that the gym was bringing in on the weekends.
 Yasinsky was the first to sign and acknowledge the town's letter.